twio142/Memos.widget/README.md

 ## Credits

-This project is a a Übersicht widget that was adapted from the web application [Manifest](https://github.com/jonathontoon/manifest).
+This project is a Übersicht widget that was adapted from the web application [Manifest](https://github.com/jonathontoon/manifest).
 Most parts of its UI were derived from the original project.
 I'd like to thank the creator(s) of Manifest for making their work available under the GNU License.